jwplayer/ott-web-app/docs/workspaces.md

 ## The solution

-Based on the re-usability of parts of the existing codebase, we've created separate modules using Yarn Workspaces.
+Based on the re-usability of the existing codebase, we've created separate modules using Yarn Workspaces.
 This will combine all similar code and prevent installing redundant or conflicting dependencies.

-For example, all components, containers, and pages are combined into the `packages/ui-react` module, which depends on react and react-dom.
+For example, all components, containers, and pages are combined into the `packages/ui-react` module, which depends on React and React DOM.
 To create a React Native app, you could add a `packages/ui-react-native` module and configure aliases to use the correct module.

 ## Packages & Platforms